nextflow-io/training/docs/nf_template/5_customizing.md

 org_path: my-folder
 ```

 The modules commands will, during initialization, try to pull changes from the remote repositories.
-If you want to disable this, for example due to performance reason, you can use the flag `--no-pull`.
+If you want to disable this, for example, due to performance reasons, you can use the flag `--no-pull`.
 Commands will still need to clone repositories that have previously not been used.

 !!! info "Private modules repositories"